DoneDeal0/superdiff/README.md

 import { isObject } from "@donedeal0/superdiff";
 ```

-Checks if a value is an object.
+Tests whether a value is an object.

 ## EXAMPLES